-Children in Early Years Foundation Stage (EYFS) and Key Stage One (KS1) are taught phonics using the DfES Letters and Sounds programme.
-Letters and Sounds is a six phase, systematic synthetic phonics programme which is designed to help children become fluent readers.
-It focuses on daily high-quality teaching of phonics which teaches children the correspondences between letters, in written language, and sounds, in spoken language.
+Children in Early Years Foundation Stage (EYFS) and Key Stage One (KS1) are taught phonics using the Little Wandle Letters and Sounds revised programme.
+This programme is a five phase, systematic synthetic phonics programme which is designed to help children become fluent readers.
+It focuses on daily high-quality sessions which teaches children the correspondences between letters, in written language, and sounds, in spoken language.
 These correspondences help children to learn to read and spell words.

 In daily phonics lessons, children are taught how to:

 - Recognise the sounds that individual letters make

 - Identify the sounds that different combinations of letters make e.g 'sh' or 'igh'